blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 # Exposing Kubernetes Services

-An application runnning on a Kubernetes cluster must be explicitly exposed in order to be accessed from outside of the cluster.
+An application running on a Kubernetes cluster must be explicitly exposed in order to be accessed from outside of the cluster.
 This is especially true in the case of cloud environments such as AWS.